-No modification or cancellation of share-based payment plan has occurred in the year ended December 31, 2021.
+No modification or cancellation of share-based payment plan has occurred in the year ended December 31, 2022.

-(c) The expense recognized for employee services received during the years ended December 31, 2021 and 2020, is shown in the following table:
+(c) The expense recognized for employee services received during the years ended December 31, 2022 and 2021, is shown in the following table:

-For the years ende ed December 31,
+For the years ended December 31,

-2021 2020
+2022 2021

 Expense arising from share-based payment transaction

 (All of arising from equity-settled share-based

-payment transaction)(Note) \$39,231 \$22,655
+payment transaction)(Note) \$37,015 \$39,231

-Note: The board of directors of the subsidiary company -ASROCK RACK INCORPORATION resolved to issue shares of restricted stock awards on May 29, 2020.
-The grantees are limited to full-time employees of The Company and ASROCK RACK INCORPORATION.
-The Company recognized an expense of \$55 and \$82 thousand for the above-mentioned share basic payment transaction in 2021 and 2020.
+Note: The board of directors of the subsidiary company ASRock Rack Incorporation resolved to issue shares of restricted stock awards on May 29, 2020.
+The grantees are limited to full-time employees of the Company and ASRock Rack Incorporation.
+The Company recognized an expense of \$24 and \$55 thousand for the above-mentioned share basic payment transaction in 2022 and 2021.

-(11) Operating revenue
+(12) Operating revenue

-The Company's revenue from contracts with customers in 2021 and 2020:
+The Company's revenue from contracts with customers in 2022 and 2021: